mgeraci/cocktails/README.md

 # Cocktails

-Cocktails is a simple web app to manage cocktail recipes.
-It's written in Django.
+Cocktails is a simple web app to manage cocktail recipes, written in Python, using Django.

 [cocktails.michaelgeraci.com](http://cocktails.michaelgeraci.com)